-Warmup: linear equations Link to heading
+Warmup: solving a linear system Link to heading

 A linear equation in two variables looks like: